jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CD 37 Maori authority distributions
 A Maori authority distribution is not a dividend except for the purposes of section CW 10 (Dividend within New Zealand wholly-owned group).

-### CD 38 General calculation rule for transfers of value
+### CD 38 General calculation rule for transfers of company value
 Difference in value
-(1) The amount of a dividend that is a transfer of value from a company to a person is calculated using the formula—value from company − value from person.
+(1) The amount of a dividend that is a transfer of company value from a company to a person is calculated using the formula—value from company − value from person.
 Definition of items in formula
 (2) In the formula,—
   (a) value from company is the market value of the money or money’s worth that the company provides to the person: